TUTI254/flask_hubspot_crm_integration/README.md

 ## API DOCS
     The API is documented using Swagger UI.
 To access the documentation:
 Start the application using docker-compose up.

 Navigate to: `http://localhost:5001/apidocs/`

+## Video Overview
+this is  a short recording illustrating the breakdown of task and the Project overview based on folder structure: https://www.loom.com/share/7092c195a37347df88c8e6cebf448b07